 Live music, trivia nights and dinner specials await for your next Sunday session in Melbourne at College Lawn Hotel.
 Whether you’re still going from the night before or looking to wind down the weekend, College Lawn Hotel is a good spot for a Sunday afternoon of live music and drinks.
 The East Melbourne venue also offers a decent setup for sports fans to catch the latest live game.

 A beachside beer garden and a few buddies and you can’t go wrong.
-Live music, DJs and $40 per person Yum Cha is just the cherry on top for your next Sunday session in Melbourne.
-At Captain Baxter you’ll get jugs of Pimms and bold bar food, all the while soaking up the sunrays from the rooftop.
+Live music, DJs and the $69 Boujee Brunch with 2 hrs of our spritzes and a Baxter banquet is just the cherry on top for your next Sunday session in Melbourne.
+At Captain Baxter you’ll get jugs of Pimms and bold bar food, all the while soaking up the sun rays from the rooftop.
 If you like your drink with a view, this is the place for you.

 Live music, good food, good drinks and good company make Northcote Social Club a great place for some Sunday afternoon drinks in Melbourne.
 Sunday at Northcote Social Club also means live interactive jukebox events where you can select what you want to listen to all afternoon, making this trendy pub is one of the best spots for a Sunday session in Melbourne.

 Hours: Mon 4pm-12am, Tue-Wed & Sun 12pm-12am, Thu 12pm-1am, Fri-Sat 12pm-2am